 Before you assume restraint is about drinking alone, and about pointing fingers at poor Emily Doe.., or absolving Brock of guilt because he was intoxicated.
 There is no connection between drinking and getting raped.
 The fact that we assume self restraint is only for the girl exposes our mindset.

-While self control with drinking and smoking and drugs is often discussed, self control with sex is not a topic of discussion..I think restraint is also vital when you talk about consent ..for our boys, sons,friends, fiances and husbands…
+Self control with sex is not a topic of discussion..I think restraint is also vital when you talk about consent ..for our boys, sons,friends, fiances and husbands…

 RESTRAINT AND CONSENT AND RAPE